Why I Don’t Eat Pig Meat:

-The Hebrews Were Warned About Pork:
+The Hebrews Were Warned About Pig Meat:

-The Hebrew people have avoided pork and pig products as a dietary principle discussed in the bible.
+The Hebrew people have avoided pork and pig meat products as a dietary principle discussed in the bible.
 Leviticus clearly states that pigs, because they do not chew their cud, are an unclean meat.
 Modern science has shown that pigs carry a very high toxic load making them unsafe for human consumption (1).

 “And the pig, though it has a divided hoof, does not chew the cud; it is unclean for you.”
 Leviticus 11:7

 The bible warns the Hebrews about unclean foods and the rationale for the uncleanliness.
 Pigs are a dirty animal that ruthlessly scavenge anything they come in contact with on the farm.
 They are known to not only consume food scraps, insects and their own feces but they will also cannibalistically eat their own dead carcasses.
 They have been known to kill and eat their young at times as well.

 Due to their scavenger lifestyle they harbor enormous amounts of viruses and parasites.
 Pigs are known to be primary carriers of the following pathogenic organisms that can create very serious health problems (2, 3, 4, 5, 6, 7).

 Taenia solium tapeworm